 Author(s): Christina Stead

 Christina Stead was born in Sydney in 1902, and died there in 1983.
 Most of her life was spent elsewhere: in London, Paris and other places in Europe, and in the United States.
-Her first book, The Salzburg Tales, was published in 1934, followed by twelve more works of fiction.
-In The Man Who Loved Children she drew on her own childhood in Sydney.
-She was the recipient of the inaugural Patrick White Literary Award in 1974.
+The Salzburg Tales, her first book, was published in 1934, followed by twelve more works of fiction.
+She was the recipient of the inaugural Patrick White Literary Prize.